 (b) the persons depicted in the photograph have consented to the publication of the photograph in the Competition.

-Any taxes associated with participation or winning in the Competition are solely the responsibility of the Entrant, or of the minor Entrant and their Parent/Guardian.
+Any taxes associated with participation or winning in the Competition are solely the responsibility of the Entrant, or of the minor Entrant and their Parent/Guardian, or of the organization (including start-up venture) represented by the Entrant throughout the Application process.

 In the event that the operation, security, or administration of the Competition is impaired in any way for any reason, including, but not limited to fraud, virus, bug, worm, unauthorized human intervention or other technical problem, or in the event the Competition is unable to run as planned for any other reason, as determined by Organizer in its sole discretion, the Organizer may, in its sole discretion, either (a) suspend the Competition to address the impairment and then resume the Competition in a manner that best conforms to the spirit of these Competition Rules or (b) terminate the Competition.
 The Organizer reserves the right in its sole discretion to disqualify any individual it finds to be tampering with the entry process or the operation of the Competition or to be acting in violation of these Competition Rules or in an unsportsmanlike or disruptive manner.
 Any attempt by any person to damage the website or undermine the legitimate operation of the Competition may be a violation of criminal and civil law, and, should such an attempt be made, the Organizer reserves the right to seek damages (including attorney's fees) and any other remedies from any such person to the fullest extent permitted by law.
 Failure by the Organizer to enforce any provision of these Competition Rules shall not constitute a waiver of that provision.